falcosecurity/plugins/plugins/k8saudit-gke/README.md

 **Initialization Config**:

-- `project_id`: The Google project ID containing your PubSub topic/subscription.
+- `project_id`: The Google project ID containing your Pub/Sub topic/subscription.
 - `credentials_file`: If non-empty overrides the default GCP credentials file (default: empty)
-- `num_goroutines`: The number of goroutines that each datastructure along the PubSub receive path will spawn (default: 10)
+- `num_goroutines`: The number of goroutines that each datastructure along the Pub/Sub receive path will spawn (default: 10)
-- `maxout_stand_messages`: The maximum number of unprocessed PubSub messages (default: 1000)
+- `maxout_stand_messages`: The maximum number of unprocessed Pub/Sub messages (default: 1000)
 - `fetch_cluster_metadata`: If true then use the Google Container API to fetch cluster metadata labels (default: false)
 - `cache_expiration`: Cluster metadata cache expiration duration in minutes (default: 10)
 - `use_async`: If true then async extraction optimization is enabled (default: true)